Colada Morada and Guaguas de Pan: The Past, Present, and Future of Ecuador’s Day of the Dead

 Blend the blueberries, naranjilla and blackberries with no water or just enough to facilitate blending.
 Strain and reserve the juice.

-To the herb and spice-flavoured water prepared in STEP 1, add the juice of STEP 4 made from blueberries, naranjilla and blackberries.
+To the herb and spice-flavored water prepared in STEP 1, add the juice of STEP 4 made from blueberries, naranjilla and blackberries.
 Cook over a low flame, stirring constantly with a wooden spoon.
 Slowly add the cooked purple corn flour and stir.
 Boil until the mixture thickens, stirring constantly.
 Then, turn off the heat, stir in the fruits from STEP 3, and add dehydrated cane sugar (panela) or white sugar to taste.

-Recipe for 20 portions.
+Recipe for 20 servings.